Stock Price Responses to Firm-Level News in Supply Chain Networks: Results

-Column (1) of Table \ref{tab:reg_global_own} further finds that the estimated $\beta^{\mathit{post}}_1$ is 0.923, indicating that the stock price of a firm mentioned in a news article most positively grows faster by 0.923\% points than that of a firm mentioned with no positive sentiment after the news disclosure.
-The second and third rows from the bottom show $\beta^{\mathit{post}}_1 - \beta^{\mathit{pre}}_1$ and the $p$ value from a $t$ test for the null hypothesis that the difference is 0.
-In column (1), the $p$ value is close to 0, and thus we reject the null hypothesis.
-This result suggests that although stock prices of firms mentioned by news positively grow faster than those of firms mentioned with no positive sentiment even before the disclosure of news, positive news raises stock prices of former firms more by 0.6\% points after its disclosure.
+Column (1) of Table \ref{tab:reg_global_own} further shows that the estimated $\beta^{\mathit{post}}_1$ is 0.923, indicating that, in the post-news period, firms mentioned with positive news sentiment experience stock price growth that is higher by 0.923 percentage points than firms mentioned with no positive sentiment.
+The second and third rows from the bottom show $\beta^{\mathit{post}}_w - \beta^{\mathit{pre}}_w$ and the $p$ value from a $t$ test for the null hypothesis that the difference is 0.
+In column (1), the $p$ value is close to 0, indicating that the difference is statistically different from zero.
+This result suggests that although stock prices of firms mentioned by news positively grow faster than those of firms mentioned with no positive sentiment even before the disclosure of news, stock prices of firms with positive news sentiment are higher by an additional 0.6\% after its disclosure.

-These results in column (1) for the time window of 1 day generally hold in columns (2)-(5) for time windows of 2-5 and 30 days, while the post- and pre-news effects and the difference between the two decrease as the time window becomes wider.
-By contrast, the difference between the post- and pre-news effects is negative when the time window is 180 and 365 days, or in the long run, although the difference is quite small in size.
+These results in column (1) for the time window of 1 day generally hold in columns (2)--(6) for time windows of 2--5 and 30 days, while the post- and pre-news coefficient estimates and the difference between the two decrease as the time window becomes wider.
+By contrast, the difference between the post- and pre-news coefficient estimates is negative when the time window is 180 and 365 days, or in the long run, although the difference is quite small in size.
 This result implies that the intrinsic difference between firms mentioned positively and those with no positive mention in news articles is negligible.